ajgoecke/thesis/implementation/Python/.ipynb_checkpoints/README-checkpoint.md

 - `notebooks/textmining.ipynb`: notebook containing the implementation of the text mining methods (see paper section 5.3 and section 6)
 - `notebooks/definitions.ipynb`: notebook containing the implementation of the definition phrasing (see paper section 7)
 - `notebooks/json.ipynb`: notebook containing the implementation of the final definitions into the json file of the glossary (see paper section 7)
+- `notebooks/definition_strings.py`: Python script that contains the definition strings that are used to phrase the final definitions (see paper section 7)

 ## Files: